XiaoLeGG/mobility-agent/design_materials/encapsulate_design.md

 ##### 2.1.1.3 Returns

-- result (ndarray) - A 2-dimension numpy array indicating the result table with indivisual id and corresponding gyration.
+- result (ndarray) - A 2-dimension numpy array indicating the result table with individual id and corresponding gyration.

 #### 2.1.2 K Radius of Gyration